PROGRAMME FOR COUNTRY PARTNERSHIP

 OUTLOOK FOR 2021

-The PCP Zambia Programme Document is expected to be finalized and signed in the first half of 2021, paving the way for the start of implementation.
-The launch of new initiatives is expected primarily in the areas on Industrial Skills Development and Fostering Manufacturing Industries and Value Addition on Primary Commodities.
+The PCP Zambia Programme Document is expected to be finalized and signed in 2021, paving the way for the start of implementation.
+New initiatives are expected to launch primarily in the areas of industrial skills development and fostering manufacturing industries and value addition on primary commodities.